15 minute read

 dotnet add package Microsoft.EntityFrameworkCore.Tools

-dotnet add package CommuityToolkit.Datasync.Server
+dotnet add package CommunityToolkit.Datasync.Server

-dotnet add package CommuityToolkit.Datasync.Server.EntityFrameworkCore
+dotnet add package CommunityToolkit.Datasync.Server.EntityFrameworkCore

 Next, let’s set up a database.
 For this, I’ll need a model: